0xAX/asm/content/asm_2.md

 ![stack-during-call](./assets/stack-during-call.svg)

 Right in the beginning of the new function we have to preserve `rbp` value pushing it onto the stack.
-At this time the `rbp` register contains base pointer of the previous function.
-The value of the `rbp` in the beginning of each function represents the address of the bottom (or the base) of the stack of the caller.
+At this time the `rbp` register contains base pointer of the previous function or in other words we may say that the value of the `rbp` in the beginning of each function represents the address of the bottom (or the base) of the stack of the caller.
 Since we are in the new function - it needs a new stack frame and as a result the new base.
 After this point we have the following stack layout:

 ![stack-preserve-bp](./assets/stack-preserve-bp.svg)